verhas/jamal/README.md

 start and end strings were set to different values multiple times.

 When the start and the end strings are set the original values are stored in a list.
-When the macro `sep` is used withot any separator string, in other words it is nothing more than the `sep` macro name, like `{@sep}` then the last start and end string are restored.
+When the macro `sep` is used without any separator string, in other words, it is nothing more than the `sep` macro name, like `{@sep}` then the last start and end string are restored.

 The following sample is executed with `{` and `}` as start and end string at the beginning.
-After that it sets the strings to `[[` and `]]`.
+After that, it sets the strings to `[[` and `]]`.
 This is used to define the macro `apple`.
 After this when the scope of the next macro, `comment` starts the start and end strings are still `[[` and `]]`.
 Starting a new scope does not change the macro start and end strings.

 Note, however, that it would be an error to use `[[sep]]` inside the scope of the macro `comment` at this point.
-In that scope at the start there is no start and end strings to be restored.
+In that scope at the start, there are no start and end strings to be restored.
 The start and end strings do not belong to this scope, they are simply inherited from the outer scope.
-On the other hand the sample can change the strings, as it does to `<<` and `>>`.
+On the other hand, the sample can change the strings, as it does to `<<` and `>>`.
 Using these it defines the macro `z`.
 Note that z is not exported from this scope.

-After that the `<<@sep>>` restores the start and end strings to the inherited one and with these it defines `a1` and `a2` and also exports them.
+After that the `<<@sep>>` restores the start and end strings to the inherited one and with these, it defines `a1` and `a2` and also exports them.
 Note, that `a1` will have the actual value of the macro `z` evaluated inside the scope of the `comment` macro.
 The macro `a2` starts with `@` thus the body is not parsed during the macro definition and thus the value of `a2` is `[[z]]` unevaluated, as it is.
-Similarly the macro `a3` will have the value`{z}`.
+Similarly, the macro `a3` will have the value`{z}`.

-All these macroes are evaluated because the macro `comment` is started with the character `#` which means that Jamal will evaluate the body of the macro before evaluating the macro itself.
+All these macros are evaluated because the macro `comment` is started with the character `#` which means that Jamal will evaluate the body of the macro before evaluating the macro itself.